Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 - Appalachian State's games this year have gone over the total in three out of five opportunities (60%).

-- Appalachian State is 3-2 against the spread and 4-1 overall in games when it records more than 22.8 points.
+- When Appalachian State puts up more than 22.8 points, it is 3-2 against the spread and 4-1 overall.

-- Appalachian State is 2-2 against the spread and 4-0 overall when the team amasses more than 407.2 yards.
+- In games that Appalachian State totals more than 407.2 yards, the team is 2-2 against the spread and 4-0 overall.

-- This year, the Mountaineers have turned the ball over six times, three more than the Ragin' Cajuns' takeaways (3).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.